Differential (mathematics): History and usage

 Infinitesimal quantities played a significant role in the development of calculus.
-Archimedes used them, even though he didn't believe that arguments involving infinitesimals were rigorous.
+Archimedes used them, even though he did not believe that arguments involving infinitesimals were rigorous.
 Isaac Newton referred to them as fluxions.
 However, it was Gottfried Leibniz who coined the term differentials for infinitesimal quantities and introduced the notation for them which is still used today.

 In Leibniz's notation, if x is a variable quantity, then dx denotes an infinitesimal change in the variable x.
 Thus, if y is a function of x, then the derivative of y with respect to x is often denoted dy/dx, which would otherwise be denoted (in the notation of Newton or Lagrange) ẏ or y.
 The use of differentials in this form attracted much criticism, for instance in the famous pamphlet The Analyst by Bishop Berkeley.
 Nevertheless, the notation has remained popular because it suggests strongly the idea that the derivative of y at x is its instantaneous rate of change (the slope of the graph's tangent line), which may be obtained by taking the limit of the ratio Δy/Δx as Δx becomes arbitrarily small.
 Differentials are also compatible with dimensional analysis, where a differential such as dx has the same dimensions as the variable x.

 Calculus evolved into a distinct branch of mathematics during the 17th century CE, although there were antecedents going back to antiquity.
 The presentations of, e.g., Newton, Leibniz, were marked by non-rigorous definitions of terms like differential, fluent and "infinitely small".
 While many of the arguments in Bishop Berkeley's 1734 The Analyst are theological in nature, modern mathematicians acknowledge the validity of his argument against "the Ghosts of departed Quantities"; however, the modern approaches do not have the same technical issues.
 Despite the lack of rigor, immense progress was made in the 17th and 18th centuries.
 In the 19th century, Cauchy and others gradually developed the Epsilon, delta approach to continuity, limits and derivatives, giving a solid conceptual foundation for calculus.

 In the 20th century, several new concepts in, e.g., multivariable calculus, differential geometry, seemed to encapsulate the intent of the old terms, especially differential; both differential and infinitesimal are used with new, more rigorous, meanings.